weedu230/reqbot/README.md

     ```
     This will start the web application, typically on `http://localhost:9002`.

-2.  **Start the Genkit flows:**
+2.  **Start the Genkit flows (for debugging):**
-    In a separate terminal, run the following command to start the Genkit development server:
+    To inspect your AI flows, run the following command in a separate terminal:
     ```sh
     npm run genkit:dev
     ```
-    This allows the Next.js app to communicate with your AI flows.
-The Genkit UI will be available at `http://localhost:4000`.
+    This allows the Next.js app to communicate with your AI flows and provides the Genkit Inspector UI at `http://localhost:4000`.

 ## Deployment

 When you deploy your application, the AI features will not work until you configure your `GEMINI_API_KEY` as an environment variable on your hosting provider.

-The `.env` file is only for local development and should **not** be committed to your repository.
+The `.env` file is only for local development and will **not** be used by your deployed application.

 ### Setting Environment Variables on a Hosting Provider

+You must set the `GEMINI_API_KEY` in the environment variable settings of your hosting platform.
+Do **not** commit your `.env` file or API key to your Git repository.

 Here's how to set environment variables on common platforms: